-Socket head cap screws are unique.
+Socket head cap screws are special.
 They’re made with a built-in hexagonal internal drive.
 It's what makes socket screws different from other screw head drive designs.

-They also need a special kind of wrench—an Allen or a socket wrench.
+They also need a unique kind of wrench—an Allen or a socket wrench.
 But that’s not the only thing that sets them apart.

 Let's take a closer look at what makes them so unique and reliable.

 They’re squared off at the tip and are popular because they’re versatile and fit many modern construction applications.

 The physical differences between normal screws and socket screws are usually minor.

 However, socket screws are special, they give you increased performance combined with features found on standard hex fasteners.
 The nut and bolt is the most common point of reference.

 Such features make them more convenient and easier to use than any standard format screw set.
 The middle ground is valuable, especially when working in a confined space with no wrench hex fasteners.
 Looking for fully threaded options?
 We can help!